bmrb-io/PyNMRSTAR/README.md

 Here are descriptions of the parse warnings that can be suppressed:

 * "tag-only-loop": A loop with no data was found.
 * "empty-loop": A loop with no tags or values was found.
 * "tag-not-in-schema": A tag was found in the entry that was not present in the schema.
 * "invalid-null-value": A tag for which the schema disallows null values had a null value.
 * "bad-multiline": A tag with an improper multi-line value was found.
+Multiline values should look like this:

+;
+The multi-line
+value here.
+;

+but the tag looked like this:

+; The multi-line
+value here.
+;

 * Setting SKIP_EMPTY_LOOPS to True will suppress the printing of empty loops when calling __str__ methods.